OSGeo/grass-website/content/download/data.en.md

 </ul>

-On the [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) pages of the GRASS GIS WIKI, the community shares information on other open datasets all over the globe and how they are imported into GRASS GIS.
+In the [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) wiki, the community shares information on other open datasets all over the globe and how they are imported into GRASS GIS.

 <hr>